Dark energy explained by a bias in the measurements: Introduction

 We investigate here a different effect related to the inhomogeneity of space.
-Reminding that this inhomogeneity is due to an non homogeneous distribution of matter (matter is mainly concentrating in overdense regions, leaving other underdense regions of almost void), we would expect that SNIa do not occur randomly over space.
+Reminding that this inhomogeneity is due to a non-homogeneous distribution of matter (matter is mainly concentrating in overdense regions, leaving other underdense regions of almost void), we would expect that SNIa do not occur randomly over space.
 In fact, the more matter in a region, the more stars can form there, and the more chances we have to observe a SNIa.
 We could thus fear that most of the SNIa that have been observed to establish the evolution of the scale factor are located in overdense regions.
 If this was the case, that would mean that we are establishing the evolution of the scale factor in a biased manner, by considering only information coming from these overdense regions, and excluding the one from the underdense regions.
+At a first sight, we could believe that such a bias would only have a slight effect and could in particular not explain the observed accelerated expansion of the universe.
+We will however show the contrary.

+To further illustrate the interest to investigate the effect of this bias, let us note an intriguing coincidence.
+Observations performed during the two last decades to determine the dynamics of the universe lead to conclude that a non-zero cosmological constant exists in Eq.\ $(\ref{Einsteinequation})$.
+Applying this equation to the universe by assuming that it is characterized by the FLRW metric tensor and that space is flat, we typically write its first diagonal component as

+where $\overline{\rho}$ is the average density of the matter content, and where the cosmological constant contribution has been converted in terms of a density $\rho_\Lambda$.
+Written as such, the right hand side of Eq.\ $(\ref{qh2})$ hence implies the existence of two distinct driving forces for the dynamics, a first one related to matter, and a second one related to a distinct and still unknown concept, called dark energy, for want of anything better.